LLM/PgDip/PgCert Human Rights Law

 What you’ll study

 The programme may be completed or over one year (full-time) or over two years (part-time).
-The LLM is awarded on successful completion of six modules (five core and one optional) and a 15,000-word dissertation on a topic chosen in consultation with a supervisor.
+The LLM is awarded on successful completion of six modules (five core and one optional) and on completion of a 15,000 word dissertation, or enhanced research proposal, or professional internship, or a professional project instead in addition to the above.

 Successful completion of six modules (five core and one optional) will qualify you for the award of Postgraduate Diploma (PgDip).
 A Postgraduate Certificate (PgCert) is awarded on completion of three modules.